JeschkeLab/PyEPR/docsrc/tutorial_sequencer.md

 # Pulse Sequencer

-PyEPR provides an intuitive object-oriented pulse programmer allowing the user to design pulsesequences in a hardware-agnostic manner.
+PyEPR provides an intuitive object-oriented pulse programmer allowing the user to design pulse sequences in a hardware-agnostic manner.
 Additionally, several common EPR experiments are pre-defined and can be easily instantiated and modified.

 PyEPR uses ns, GHz and G as the default time, frequency and field units.
 Very occasionally, other units such as µs or MHz are used, in which case it will be explicitly mentioned.